K-PaaS/application-platform-guide-eng/user_guide/service/pipeline.md

 ###### <div id='3-2-2-4-2-5'/> 3.2.2.4.2.5.
 Build Job Log/History
 1. Logs can be seen in real-time by clicking the "log/history" icon when the build job is running.
 ![069]
-2. Go to log check page.
+2. Go to the log check page.
 Check the logs in real-time.
 ![070]
 3. Confirm that the build job execution is complete, and verify the history.
 ![071]